 Right now, we don’t have a formal volunteer program, but we have a number of projects under development — so if you want to get in on the ground floor and help us design any of these programs please reach out: email@example.com.

 DEEP-CANVASSING: Deep-canvassing is an approach to door-to-door canvassing that relies on extended listening.
 The approach has had modest success in reducing prejudice in the United States.
-In 2019, we’re hoping to get out there and ask people what they think about climate change in order to get the conversation started and develop a better approach to talking about climate breakdown and climate action.
+We helped develop a door-knocking campaign with Toronto350.
+If you want to get involved, reach out or attend the weekly Toronto350 meeting on Tuesdays.

 PLEDGES in SCHOOLS: I’m currently talking with teachers at my former high school about incorporating our pledge system into classes or an extracurricular club.
 Get in touch and I’ll keep you posted on what works and doesn’t work and give advice about implementing something similar in a school near you.